chenhua-l33/Om-nederlands-te-leren/README.md

 # Dutch Word Analyzer

-An AI agent tool for reading dutch books using Wiktionary API
+An AI agent tool for encountered new words when reading dutch books

 - **Word meanings** (definitions from Wiktionary)
 - **Grammatical forms** with accurate irregular verb handling: